6uoMycop/notes/blockchain/bitcoin/mastering-bitcoin.md

 In the previous chapter we looked at the blockchain, the global public ledger (list) of all transactions, which everyone in the bitcoin network accepts as the authoritative record of ownership.

 But how can everyone in the network agree on a single universal "truth" about who owns what, without having to trust anyone?
 All additional payment systems depend on a trust model that has a central authority providing a clearhousing service, basically verifying and clearing all transactions.
 Bitcoin has no central authority, yet somehow every node has a complete copy of a public ledger that it can trust as the authoritative record.
 The blockchain is not created by a central authority,but is assembled independently by every node in the network.
 Somehow, every node in the network, acting on information transmitted across insecure network connections, can arrive at the same conclusion and assemble a copy of the same public ledger as every one else.
 This chapter examines the process by which the bitcoin network achieves global consensus without central authority.

+### Aggregating Transactions into Blocks
+After validating transactions, a bitcoin node will add them to the *memory pool*, or *transaction pool*, where transactions await until they can be included (mined) into a block.
+Jing's node collects, validates, and relays new transactions just like any other node.
+Unlike other nodes, however, Jing's node will then aggregate these transactions into a *candidate block*.

+Let's follow the blocks that were created during the time Alice bought a cup of coffee from Bob's Cafe (see "Buying a Cup of Coffee" on page 16).
+Alice's transaction was included in block 277316.
+For the purpose of demonstrating the concepts in this chapter, let's assume that block was mined by Jing's mining system and follows Alice's transaction as it becomes part of this new block.

+Jing's mining node maintains a local copy of the blockchain.
+By the time Alice buys the cup of coffee, Jing's node has assembled a chain up to block 277314.
+Jing's node is listening for transactions, trying to mine a new block and also listening for blocks discovered by other nodes.
+As Jing's node is mining, it receives block 277315 through the bitcoin network.
+The arrival of this block signifies the end of the competition for block 277315 and the beginning of the competition to create block 277316.

+During the previous 10 minutes, while Jing's node was searching for a solution to block 277315, it was also collecting transactions in preparation for the next block.
+By now it has collected a few hundred transactions in the memory pool.
+Upon receiving block 277315 and validating it, Jing's node will also compare it against all the transactions in the memory pool and remove any that were included in block 277315.
+Whatever transactions remain in the memory pool are unconfirmed and waiting to be recorded in a new block.

+Jing's node immediately constructs a new empty block, a candidate for block 277316.
+This block is called a *candidate block* because it is not yet a valid block, as it does not contain a valid Proof-of-Work.
+The block becomes valid only if the miner succeeds in finding a solution to the Proof-of-Work algorithm.

+When Jing's node aggregates all the transactions from the memory pool, the new candidate block has 418 transactions with total transaction fees of 0.09094928 bitcoin.

 ### Assembling and Selecting Chains of Blocks
 #### Blockchain Forks